gvwilson/sensibleadventures/cloudherd/new.md

 "Sergeant," the newcomer snapped.
 "I trust the archers we saw coming in are friendly?"

-"Yes, major."
+"Yes, colonel."

-The major nodded.
+The colonel nodded.
 "Good.
 My men will be bringing them down."
 He glanced sideways.
 "And the Gifted?"

 "He's with us too, respected."
 Sergeant Dorbu cleared his throat.